 - Scrap iron and steel will be placed in designated and marked bins. - Scrap copper will be segregated if practicable and stockpiled separately, as it is of greater value than steel and iron.
 Copper wire and brass scrap will be placed in designated and marked scrap copper bins. - Mixed recyclables include glass, tins, aluminum cans and plastics.
 These will be segregated to the degree possible at source by means of placing specially marked bins inside to prevent them becoming wildlife attractants throughout the camp, offices, and operational areas and then transferring to larger designated bins.
-Soiled cardboard that cannot be recycled will be disposed of by means of onsite permitted incinerator or strictly controlled open burning (assuming permits are obtained and conditions are favourable). - Plastics with the recycling marks 1, 2, 3, 4, 5, 6, and 7 will be recycled to the degree practicable and placed in designated and marked recycling bins located throughout the site.
-Minimal plastic incineration (see Authorization #106530; Appendix A1) will be achieved by separating plastics from putrescible wastes destined for incineration.
+Soiled cardboard that cannot be recycled will be disposed of as food waste, by means of the onsite permitted incinerator, or strictly controlled open burning (assuming permits are obtained, and conditions are favourable).
+Offsite disposal will also be an option if incineration is not possible due to permitted volume limits. - Plastics with the recycling marks 1, 2, 3, 4, 5, 6, and 7 will be recycled to the degree practicable and placed in designated and marked recycling bins located throughout the site.
+Incineration of plastic and other recyclable material (defined in Authorization #110650) are prohibited and will be achieved by separating plastics from putrescible wastes destined for incineration.
 Waste may contain food residues despite best efforts in rinsing, thus these bins will be stored inside buildings to prevent wildlife access.
 These bins will be closely monitored for the presence of wildlife and the recycling policy for plastics with food residue will be reviewed and adjusted in the event of wildlife interactions. - Plastic drums with a recycling mark numbered 1, 2, 4, or 5 will be placed in designated and marked recycling bins. - Vehicle tires can be used as impact barriers.
-Excess tires to be stored neatly in a designated area prior to off-site shipping/recycling. - Vehicle wet batteries (lead, acid) are considered hazardous and regulated under the Transportation of Dangerous Goods Regulations.
-As such, they will be stored on containment pallet(s) or in designated containers and held for pickup by a licensed contractor. - General, domestic use battery types (alkaline, NiCad, etc.) will be segregated at source by means of placing specially marked 20L pails throughout the camp, offices, and shops and then transferred to designated and marked open-topped drums. - Printer or toner cartridges will be placed in designated and marked containers in various office locations.
+Excess tires to be stored neatly in a designated area prior to offsite shipping/recycling. - Vehicle wet batteries (lead, acid) are considered hazardous and regulated under the Transportation of Dangerous Goods Regulations.
+As such, they will be stored on containment pallet(s) or in designated containers and held for pickup by a licensed contractor.

-- Mobile phones and electronic equipment (e-waste) will be placed in designated and marked containers for recycling. - Metal drums that cannot be reused (e.g., to store used fuel filters) will be crushed and disposed of as scrap metal.
+- General, domestic use battery types (alkaline, NiCad, etc.) will be segregated at source by means of placing in specifically marked cardboard boxes to be recycled via a non-for-profit recycling program. - Printer or toner cartridges will be placed in designated and marked containers in various office locations. - Mobile phones and electronic equipment (e-waste) will be placed in designated and marked containers for recycling. - Metal drums that cannot be reused (e.g., to store used fuel filters) will be crushed and disposed of as scrap metal or transported and removed offsite by a licensed transporter and received at an approved waste management facility if it cannot be crushed onsite.

-Kitchen grease/oil is collected in closed top drums which are stored near the camp kitchen in a seacan prior to off-site shipping.
-Some recyclables may be backhauled off site in outgoing delivery vehicles and donated to a local charity.
-A designated recycling program will be established to accommodate this, and will include separation of key recyclables that are part of the BC deposit/refund program.
+Kitchen grease/oil is collected in closed top drums which are stored near the camp kitchen in a seacan prior to offsite shipping.
+Some recyclables may be backhauled offsite in outgoing delivery vehicles and donated to a local charity.
+A designated recycling program will be established to accommodate this and will include separation of key recyclables that are part of the BC deposit/refund program.